RSedgwick/TLGPs/README.md

 ## Overview

-In this repo we run experiments to compare four different transfer learning methods:
+In this repo, we run experiments to compare four different transfer learning methods:

 1. Independent multioutput Gaussian process (MOGP) [2]
 2. Average Gaussian process where all data is considered to be from the same surface (AvgGP)